Lavoisier, Antoine Laurent (1743–1794)

 One of the most important discoveries of Lavoisier was the law of conservation of masses.
 This law states that the sum of the weight of two chemical substances when combined is equal to the weight of the newly-formed compound.

-If we combine 2 grams of hydrogen with 16 grams of oxygen we get exactly 18 (2 + 16) grams of water.
-In the same way, if 35 grams of chlorine are combined with 23 grams of sodium, we would obtain 58 grams of sodium chloride (table salt).
+If we combine 2 g of hydrogen with 16 g of oxygen we get exactly 18 (2 + 16) grams of water.
+In the same way, if 35 g of chlorine are combined with 23 g of sodium, we would obtain 58 g of sodium chloride (table salt).
 This discovery paved the way for the modern theory of atoms, as first espoused by John Dalton.

 Lavoisier discovered his law by conducting yet another experiment to disprove an old theory.
 It had previously been observed that when a metal became calcined (that is, when it was reduced to a powder by burning) it increased both in volume and in weight.
 Lavoisier showed that this happened only because the metal had absorbed some of the air during calcination.
 It had, in fact, been oxidized, and the increase in weight of the metal corresponded to the added weight of oxygen from the air.